Signed in as:

 filler@godaddy.com

-In 2015, I was in a rollover car accident that was admittedly the most gentle rollover car accident in the history of rollover car accidents.
-No one was injured and the car wasn’t even scratched—but hanging from my seatbelt was apparently not what my body was built for, and I’m not being dramatic when I say my life has not been the same since.
+In 2015, I was in a rollover car accident, and I’m not being dramatic when I say my life has not been the same since.

-When my local doctors couldn’t make a dent in my symptoms, they shipped me back to the Mayo Clinic to be poked, prodded, and tested over the course of two weeks.
-It was rough—but while I was there, I met my first chronically ill friend—and I’m not being dramatic when I say my life has not been the same since.
+After the accident, I started experiencing some wild symptoms that baffled my doctors.
+Eventually, I was referred to the Mayo Clinic in Minnesota, and while I was there, I met my first chronically ill friend.
+I’m not being dramatic when I say my life has not been the same since.

-She was the one who encouraged me to start drawing comics consistently—and she set up my Instagram, so if you found me through that, you can thank her.
+She encouraged me to start drawing comics consistently—and she set up my Instagram, so if you found me through that, you can thank her.
 We became instant best friends, and when we both returned home, it was hard having my best friend all the way across the country while we both got sicker and sicker.

 Little did we know that, in less than a year, we’d be meeting up again—this time in Connecticut, with a shared diagnosis and undergoing the same surgical procedure.

-Life hasn’t been what I expected, but it’s made for some pretty incredible stories and some pretty fun comics.
-Thanks for joining me in this space!
+Life hasn’t been what I expected, and it certainly hasn’t been easy, but it’s made for some pretty incredible stories and some pretty fun comics.
+I’m grateful for what has come by way, and grateful that you chose to spend a little time with me in this space.

 Because of my chronic illnesses and the advocacy work I've been doing, I've actually had the opportunity to do some pretty cool stuff, meet some wonderful people, and learn some amazing things.
 You can learn more about my unexpected adventures on my Instagram page, where I share my comics and plenty of plant pictures.